ThibautGery/docker-logging-example/article.md

 </match>
 ```

-In this sample, each step defines how to treat data:
+In this sample, each step defines how the data is processed:

  * The first step defines how to capture the data, here on port 8888 using HTTP.
- * The second step defines how to output the data, in this case by printing it on stdout.
+ * The second step defines how to output the data, in this case by printing it to stdout.

 The data is streamed through Fluentd.
-Each chunk of data is tagged with a label.
+Each chunk of data is tagged with a label
-This tag is used to route the data between the different steps.
+which is used to route the data between the different steps.

-In the previous example the tag is specified after the key `match` : `app.access`.
+In the previous example, the tag is specified after the key `match` : `app.access`.
 The tag of the incoming data is the URL of the request.
 For example running `curl http://localhost:8888/myapp.access?json={"event":"data"}`
 outputs `{"event":"data"}` to stdout.